 - fat distribution and storage

 - red blood cell production

 - sperm production

-If a person is transitioning, they may choose to increase their testosterone levels to make certain aspects of their body — those that society understands as masculine — more apparent.
-In this situation, a person may consider testosterone therapy.
-A person should discuss the potential benefits and risks of hormone therapy with their doctor.
+If a person is transitioning, they may increase their testosterone levels to make certain aspects of their body — those that society considers masculine — more apparent.
+In this situation, a person

+A person should always discuss hormone therapy’s potential benefits and risks with a doctor.

-Testosterone supplements may be useful for people who have a testosterone deficiency.
-In males, a testosterone deficiency may cause the following symptoms:
+Testosterone supplements may also be useful for people with testosterone deficiency.

 - difficulty sleeping